-In all examples Subgradient has a weaker dependence on dimension than Hedge for all the polytopes in Table 1.
+Gradient Descent has a better dependence on dimension than Hedge for all the polytopes in Table 1.
 This is because $d$ affects the Hedge bounds twice.
-First through the explicit $\log(V)$ factor and second through $L_\infty= L \max\{\|v_j\|: j \le V\}$ which is dimension dependent in the later examples.
-For Subgradient the dimension only contributes once as the diameter grows with dimension.
+First through the explicit $\log(V)$ factor and second through $L_\infty$ which is dimension dependent in the later examples.
+For Gradient Descent the dimension only contributes once as the diameter grows with dimension.